andyshuxin/todo_list_howto/how_to.md

 1. A header, which shows the title;

-2. A main section, which contains the task-list;
+2. A main section, which contains the task-list; and

 3. A footer, which contains a input-field and a button.